KM8Oz/FreeInternetVPN/privacy.md

 **Privacy Policy**

-kmoz000 built the Free Internet VPN app as a Free app.
+OZLABS built the NetVPN app as a Free app.
 This SERVICE is provided by kmoz000 at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.